devzbysiu/cleaboard/README.md

 # <p id="about">About</p>

+> :warning: This is work in progress, but it's already usable.
+You can also take an inspiration for your own projects :).

-This is small piece of software which allows to disable the keyboard.
-The initial purpose of this is to make keyboard cleaning easier.
-You just start Cleaboard, click a button and start cleaning your keyboard without worrying about pressing random keys.
+This is small piece of software which allows disabling the keyboard.
+The purpose of this is to make keyboard cleaning easier.
+You just start `cleaboard`, click a button and start cleaning your keyboard without worrying about pressing random keys.
 When you are done, just click the button one more time and the keyboard will be responsive again.

+It requires `xinput` to be installed, so it's Linux / macOS only.

 # <p id="installation">Installation</p>

-## --- TODO ---
+1. First make sure you have `xinput` installed.
+It is used to disable and enable the keyboard.
+   If you don't have it on you system, then `cleabord` will display an error log, and it won't be usable.
+2. Install `cleaboard` by going to [Releases](https://github.com/devzbysiu/cleaboard/releases) page and download the latest release.
+3. Unpack it and put `cleabord` binary in your `PATH` variable.

 # <p id="license">License</p>